 An Undiscovered Shakespeare

-Each performance is a unique, never-to-be-repeated feat of theatrical virtuosity.
+Each performance is destined to be a unique, never-to-be-repeated feat of theatrical virtuosity.

 Much Ado About Nothing